 4. What subjects do you offer in Grade 10 – 12?

-English HL, Afrikaans FAL, Maths Literacy, LO, Tourism, Consumer Studies and CAT.
-Learners can choose between Life Science or Business Studies.
+English HL, Afrikaans FAL, Mathematical Literacy, LO, Tourism and CAT.
+Learners can choose between Consumer Studies or Business Studies.
 During their Grade 9 year, we evaluate and decide on the Grade 10 subjects based on the interests and abilities of our students.

 5. What else does my school fee include?

 Every child has access to counselling or play therapy, if this has been recommended for the learners who need it.
 Grades 1-12 receive Afrikaans Conversational groups.
 Grades 1-7 have access to Reading Eggs and Mathseeds, which are educational tools to extend their knowledge in reading and mathematics.
 Grades 1-3 and Vocational Phase learners, receive Occupational therapy functional skills groups.
 Our multi-disciplinary team led by our SENCO is always on hand to offer any advice or support to parents.
 Proper exam preparation ensures that learners are well-prepared and organised and concessions that are needed are also provided within our resources.